ansible/ansible/docs/docsite/rst/user_guide/windows_setup.rst

 Known Issues
 ------------
-Using SSH with Windows is experimental, there will be issues that come up and this list documents shome of the already known issues.
+Using SSH with Windows is experimental, there will be issues that come up and this list documents some of the already known issues.

 * Win32-OpenSSH versions older than ``v7.9.0.0p1-Beta`` do not work when ``powershell`` is the shell type
-* While SCP should work, SFTP is the recommended SSH file transfer mechanism is use when copying or fetching a file
+* While SCP should work, SFTP is the recommended SSH file transfer mechanism to use when copying or fetching a file

 .. seealso::